Azure/terraform-azurerm-avm-res-network-virtualnetwork/examples/peer_only_specified_address_spaces/README.md

 <!-- BEGIN_TF_DOCS -->
-# Example of Subnets with pre-existing virtual networks
+# Peer only specified address spaces example for Azure Virtual Network module

-This code sample shows how to create and manage subnets for pre-existing virtual networks.
+This sample shows how to create peerings only for specific address spaces in a virtual network.

 ```hcl
 terraform {